emacs-mirror/emacs/mps/manual/source/glossary/v.rst

             they are an aggregate of a type that can be represented by :term:`value objects`. :term:`Scanning
             <scan>` information for vectors can be compactly encoded
-            in terms of the aggregated type and the vector dimension.
+            in terms of the aggregated type and the vector size.

-        .. seealso:: :term:`scalar data type`, :term:`algebraic data type`, :term:`value object`, :term:`leaf object`.
+        .. seealso:: :term:`algebraic data type`, :term:`scalar data type`, :term:`leaf object`, :term:`value object`.

     virtual address